exakat/exakat-docs/Reference/Rules/Dump/IndentationLevels.rst

 Indentation Levels
 ++++++++++++++++++

   Collect all level of indentations for methods and functions.
+Inside methods, indentation level raises for structures such as switch, `match() <https://www.php.net/manual/en/control-structures.match.php>`_, closures, ifthen, and loops.
+It is recommended to avoid going too high in the levels, as the code becomes less readable.

 .. code-block:: php